Welcome to the official website of Jefferson County New York

 Rabies Vaccination Clinics

-NYS public health law requires all dogs, cats and ferrets over 3 months of age be vaccinated against rabies.
+Dogs, cats and domesticated ferrets must be at least 3 months of age to receive their first rabies vaccination and must have the initial shot no later than 4 months after birth according to New York State Health Law.
 JCPHS offers 4 rabies vaccination clinics each spring at Jefferson County Dog Control, and several clinics each summer at various locations throughout Jefferson County.
 If you cannot attend any of these clinics, you may contact your local pet supply store as they usually offer low-cost vaccinations.

 Rabies Control